joaoeferrari/joaoeferrari/README.md

 # 👋 Hi, I’m João Ferrari

 **Data Analyst & Web App Developer** with a passion for sports analytics.
-I build interactive applications that turn raw sports data into actionable insights—using Python, Pandas, Streamlit, and JavaScript.
+I build interactive applications that turn raw sports data into actionable insights, using Python, Pandas, Streamlit, and JavaScript.

 ---